 His first fashion shows were brilliant in their own rebellious and chaotic way.
 Often organised in old Warehouses or once, even in the actual church, left everyone shocked or even disgusted.
 Models with their boobs hanging out, sanitary towels, blood – a bit of hardcore porn, a bit of high culture…

 Alexander McQueen was never a brand created just to make money.
 Lee’s collections, with time becoming more and more spectacular and theatrical, were always an honest representation of designer’s feelings, personal demons or views on certain things.
 With brand getting more recognition (and financial freedom), as much as fashion shows becoming more expensive, McQueen’s label got associated with its own permanent aesthetic – dark British romanticism.

-After designer’s tragic death in February 2010, just few days before his own mother’s funeral, Sarah Burton who had worked with McQueen over the years, became brand’s new creative director.
+After the designer’s tragic death in February 2010, just a few days before his own mother’s funeral, Sarah Burton who had worked with McQueen over the years, became brand’s new creative director.
 Keeping the influences more or less where they were and should stay.
 Post-McQueen McQueen includes a lot of royal embroidery, sharp tailoring, death symbolism and melancholic references.
 All of that served with a decent dose of punk energy.

-Plato’s Atlantis, which is the name of last collection Lee McQueen designed, is often described as his absolute best.
+Plato’s Atlantis, which is the name of the last collection Lee McQueen designed, is often described as his absolute best.
 Armadillo shoes that Lady Gaga wore in her Bad Romance video, together with bell dress are two of many pieces that will stay with us forever.

-McQueen once said that he’d like to be remembered as the one who started 21st century in fashion.
+McQueen once said that he’d like to be remembered as the one who started the 21st century in fashion.
 In my opinion though, with his disappearance, the artistic, wild and rebellious part of the game also faded away.